Rimonabant

-Rimonabant (also known as SR141716; trade names Acomplia, Zimulti) is an anorectic antiobesity drug approved in Europe in 2006 but was withdrawn worldwide in 2008 due to serious psychiatric side effects; it was never approved in the United States.
-Rimonabant is an inverse agonist for the cannabinoid receptor CB_{1} and was first-in-class for clinical development.
+Rimonabant (also known as SR141716; trade names Acomplia, Zimulti) is an anorectic antiobesity drug approved in Europe in 2006 but was withdrawn worldwide in 2008 due to serious neurological and psychiatric side effects; it was never approved in the United States.
+Rimonabant is an inverse agonist for the cannabinoid receptor CB_{1} and was first-in-class.

 History

-Rimonabant is a selective CB_{1} receptor blocker and was discovered and developed by Sanofi-Aventis.
+Rimonabant was discovered and developed by Sanofi-Aventis.

 On 21 June 2006, the European Commission approved the sale of rimonabant in the then-25-member European Union as a prescription drug for use in conjunction with diet and exercise for patients with a body mass index (BMI) greater than 30 kg/m^{2}, or patients with a BMI greater than 27 kg/m^{2} with associated risk factors, such as type 2 diabetes or dyslipidaemia.
 It was first in its class to be approved anywhere in the world.

 Rimonabant was submitted to the Food and Drug Administration (FDA) for approval in the United States in 2005; in 2007, the FDA's Endocrine and Metabolic Drugs Advisory Committee (EMDAC) concluded that Sanofi-Aventis failed to demonstrate the safety of rimonabant and voted against recommending the anti-obesity treatment for approval.
 The application was deemed not-approvable by FDA, and the company cancelled plans for a re-submission.

 The drug was approved in Brazil in April 2007.

 In October 2008, the European Medicines Agency recommended the suspension of Acomplia after the Committee for Medicinal Products for Human Use (CHMP) had determined that the risks of Acomplia outweighed its benefits due to the risk of serious psychiatric problems, including suicide.
 In November 2008 an advisory committee in Brazil recommended suspension as well, and that month Sanofi-Aventis suspended sale of the drug worldwide.
 The EMA approval was withdrawn in January 2009.
 In 2009 India prohibited the manufacture and sale of the drug.